On this page

-In this blog post we’ll delve into the technical development of a bear face segmentation system which is a critical component of the bear identification system developed in close collaboration with the BearID Project NGO.
+In this post we’ll walk through the technical development of a bear face segmentation system — a critical component of the bear identification system built in close collaboration with the BearID Project NGO.

 Our research and software tool will provide a replicable technique and general approach that can be applied to other species beyond bears, which could aid conservation efforts worldwide.